 Alternatively, dogs are also allowed off-leash at part of the Cosmos Park Sports Complex in Banksia Beach.
 The off-leash area is located behind the Croquet Club, and includes agility equipment.

 There’s no shortage of dog-friendly cafes on Bribie Island, whether you’re wanting to enjoy a lazy brunch or just have a coffee.
 Most cafes with outdoor seating will allow dogs, although it’s always best to check with staff members before taking a seat.

-Alternatively, you can visit the local RSL Club on Bribie Island with your dog!
+Bribie Island is home to one of the only dog-friendly RSL Clubs that I’ve come across!
 Located along the drive to Red Beach, the Social Cafe at the Bribie Island RSL Club has a dog-friendly outdoor dining area.
 There’s even a water tap and bowls for dogs.

 Pet-Friendly Accommodation on Bribie Island